mirsaidl/mirsaidl/README.md

-- # Hello Everybody I am Mirsaid👋
+# Hello everybody, I am Mirsaid👋
 - 👀 I’m interested in overall programming and its algorithms
 - 🌱 I’m currently learning Data Science, Machine learning
 - 💞️ I’m studying at INHA university in Korea at the moment